Deep self-consistent learning of local volatility: Introduction

 \section{Introduction}

-Local volatility provides a measure for the risk of financial markets.
-Consequently, it is an important input widely used in quantitative finance to compute, for instance, quotes for market makers, margin requirements for brokers, prices of exotic derivatives for quants, and strategies positions for traders \cite{Ackerer20}.
-Therefore, a small calibration error in local volatility can lead to a dramatic change in investment strategy and, eventually, a huge financial loss.

-However, local volatility cannot be directly measured; it is usually calibrated from the quoted option prices available in the market.
 An option is a financial contract that gives options holders the right but not the obligation to buy (a call option) or to sell (a put option) an asset, e.g. stocks or commodity, for a predetermined price (strike price) on a predetermined date (maturity).
-To acquire today the right to buy or sell an asset in the future, a premium must be paid to the option writers, namely the option price.
-The standard approach to model option price is based on the Black-Scholes formula, which assumes a constant local volatility surface, hence it is applicable only to situations where the stock prices process follows the geometric Brownian motion.
-Options are traded on financial exchanges, and the prices of the underlying assets typically invalidate the assumption of standard Brownian motion, hence a more sophisticated model than the Black-Scholes formula is required.
+To acquire today the right to buy or sell an asset in the future, a premium, namely the option price, must be paid to the option writers.
+The standard approach to model option prices is based on the Black-Scholes formula, which assumes a constant local volatility surface and therefore applies only to situations where the stock prices process follows a geometric Brownian motion.
+However, the market price data of underlying assets typically invalidate the assumptions of standard Brownian motion, hence a more sophisticated model than the Black-Scholes formula is required.
 Among alternatives, we consider an asset price process expressed in a local volatility model as

-where $S_t$ denotes the stock price at the time $t \in \mathbb{R}_{+}$ and $B_t$ is a standard Brownian motion.
+where $S_t$ denotes the stock price at the time $t \in \mathbb{R}_{+}$, and $(B_t)_{t\in \real_+}$ is a standard Brownian motion.
 For simplicity, we assume a zero dividend yield and a constant risk-free interest rate $r$.
-Rather than a constant value as in the canonical Black-Scholes equation, in Eq. \eqref{eqn BS}, the local volatility $\sigma(S_t, t)$ is a deterministic function of the underlying asset price $S_t$ and of time $t$, satisfying the usual Lipschitz conditions.
-Without introducing additional sources of randomness, the local volatility model is the only complete and consistent model that allows hedging based on solely the underlying asset and containing no contradiction, cf. Appendix A1 in \cite{Bennett14}; and it is used by $90\%$ of investment banks' production systems in daily risk management.
+Rather than taking a constant value as in the canonical Black-Scholes equation, in Eq.~\eqref{eqn BS}, the local volatility $\sigma(S_t, t)$ is a deterministic function of the underlying asset price $S_t$ and of time $t$, satisfying the usual Lipschitz conditions.
+Without introducing additional sources of randomness, the local volatility model is the only complete and consistent model that allows hedging based on solely the underlying asset, cf. Appendix A1 in \cite{Bennett14}; and it is used for daily risk management in most investment bank production systems.